-As the holidays approach, we are reminded to express gratitude and give thanks for our health, good fortune, and loved ones in our lives.
-Many of us will extend our appreciation for others by volunteering our time, or donating money or gifts to a charity.
-Giving thanks around the holidays is important, but it is just as important to give thanks throughout the year.
+April is National Volunteering Month, a time to express gratitude and give thanks for our health, good fortune and the loved ones in our lives and extend our appreciation for others by volunteering our time or donating money or gifts to a charity.
+While we think of this as helping others, volunteering is also helpful for your personal mental health.
+Research has shown a correlation between volunteering and mental health benefits.
 Expressing gratitude through volunteering can benefit both you and your community.

 Self-care through volunteering

-Community care is a branch of self-care that is a well-known social movement in the non-profit .
+Community care is a branch of self-care that is a well-known social movement.
 Community care is defined as any care provided by a single individual to benefit other individuals in their life.
 Community care can be as simple as doing someone’s dishes or running someone’s errands when they are taking care of their kids during a tough time.
-It could also entail reaching out to friends who need to talk, or organizing neighborhood watch groups, community support groups, or neighborhood events.
+It could also entail reaching out to friends who need to talk or organizing neighborhood watch groups, community support groups or neighborhood events.
 Sometimes self-care means helping others, and by lending a helping hand, you can feel rejuvenated and fulfilled.

 As individuals, we naturally want to help others, especially those we care about.
-However, sometimes we overextend ourselves, leaving us feeling fatigued, unmotivated, and even resentful.
-As the holidays approach, it is essential to maintain a healthy balance of gratitude and extending that gratitude.
+However, sometimes we overextend ourselves, leaving us feeling fatigued, unmotivated and even resentful.
+It is essential to maintain a healthy balance.
 You should be mindful of feeling obligated to give your time or money, and careful if you start to feel burned out from volunteering, especially when it can negatively affect your physical and mental health.

 If you are interested in giving back to your community, below are a few fun ideas that the whole family can enjoy:

-Donate food items for Thanksgiving or Christmas dinner to a food drive
+- Donate food items for a holiday dinner to a food drive

-Donate warm clothes to charities in need such as Warm Coats Warm Hearts Drive and The Pajama Program
+- Donate warm clothes to charities in need

-Volunteer with high school students and organizations such as Let’s Get Ready to help them prep for their college applications (winter is college application season).
+- Volunteer with high school students and organizations to help them prep for their college applications

 Kristen Fuller, M.D., is a clinical content writer and enjoys writing about evidence-based topics in the cutting-edge world of mental health and addiction medicine.
 She is a family medicine physician and author, who also teaches and contributes to medicine board education.
 Her passion lies within educating the public on preventable diseases, including mental health disorders and the stigma associated with them.
 She is also an outdoor activist and spends most of her free time empowering other women to get outside into the backcountry.